msandow/mithril-app-template/README.md

 #### &nbsp;&nbsp;&nbsp;&nbsp;/Public

 `/public`, which serves as the static content directory served by the `express.static()` method.
-By default, `/modules_server/main/endpoints.coffee` sets up these static files and also leverages the `setHeaders` option to set the proper content-type for `.map` files, so that browsers can format and color code the files properly.
+By default, `/modules_server/main/endpoints.coffee` sets up these static files and also sets up the BoxyBrown routes for the client side JS and CSS.

 #### &nbsp;&nbsp;&nbsp;&nbsp;/modules_server